 Walt Disney is alleviating in his own films, as when he introduces a dance number to a Grimm fairytale in Snow White and the Seven Dwarfs, or lets Jiminy Cricket guilelessly whistle through the hardship of living inside Pinocchio, a film tortured with its desire to be happy.
 But there’s something cruelly non-alleviating about the bouncy brightness of Bambi.
 Childhood games lead to survival necessity, friendships turn into the obligation to mate, life creeps towards death and life again.
 The world of Bambi is so passively hostile that sweet things seem like fleeting distractions in a nihilist’s fantasy trip.
 This could easily be a child’s first encounter with death.

-But since the film is bookended by birth, perhaps the result is a little positive growing up?
+But since the film is bookended by birth, the result is finding beauty in that hostility, looking at life as a compilation of hardships and still seeing the joy.
+The result, I think, is a little growing up.
 I don’t think even the most passive little viewer will be the same mental age after this 70-minute life cycle.
 The childhood of the animals is so vibrant and springy that even leaving home to find love is a tiny tragedy, abandoning old friends for the sake of physical attraction despite an ill-conceived promise to always stay together.
 Yes, there is the gut-punch involving Bambi’s mother, more powerfully conceived from the eye-level of a child (we aren’t present to see it happen, to get any closure, instead getting only a sinking silence and a distant father telling us that nothing will be the same).
 Yet beyond this famous moment (the film doesn’t dwell on it more than an animal would), the whole picture in Bambi is of a world where nice things don’t last.
 Children know that flowers wither in the winter, but perhaps not until Bambi will they realize that mommy and daddy are flowers.
 Or that they are too.

 Walt Disney knew that animation didn’t have to synthesize the world around him; he favored character over reality.
 When he introduces us to seven dwarfs, he makes sure that they look, not like people, but like their different natures.
 This was taken further and perhaps too far in Pinocchio, in which there is no artistic reality at all: in the same film there was a real cat, cutely innocent, and an upright one, dressed in poverty and drunk on unspoken humanness.
 What Disney did in a smaller way in Snow White, with the animals defining their appearance through actions (quails become matronly because they cluck, squirrels wily because they scramble and fidget) he turns into the whole natural world in Bambi.
 Everyone exudes their own character by design and, perhaps as an upgrade on Pinocchio’s clutter, from within the same stylistic reality.
 Disney called Bambi his favorite of all the films he made; Eisenstein called it “the purest example of the application of the method of art in its very purest form.”
 More must be said of it, than just that the Disney studio captured every animal and droplet and tree branch to perfection.
 What does Bambi represent, not in the scheme of animation only, but in the scheme of all art?